 I’m thankful for words which turn into sentences which turn into stories.
 I’m thankful for the written artistry of Joe Posnanski, Rick Reilly and Thomas Boswell and for the literary genius of Dennis Lehane, Pat Conroy, James Ellroy and Larry McMurtry.

-I’m thankful for producers, writers and directors who strive to develop quality television programming like Mad Men and Friday Night Lights.
+I’m thankful for producers, writers and directors who take chances and who strive to develop quality television programming like Mad Men, Glee, and Friday Night Lights.
 I’m even more thankful to those who watch and help keep these programs on the air.

 I’m thankful for my church family—for the staff which makes the place run to the many there that have my utmost respect and to whom I use as role models for my life and the lives of my family.

 I’m thankful for those who give back, and for those who give to the less fortunate.
-I’m thankful for the Christmas Red Bag program and for this time of year when stories of grace are a part of what makes this season special.
+I’m thankful for Ronald McDonald House and for the Christmas Red Bag program.
+And, I'm thankful for this time of year when stories of grace are a part of what makes this season special.